 5 – Drop dough into the prepared pan and press it into an even layer.

-6 – Bake the giant cookie until the edges are a light, golden brown.
+6 – Bake the giant cookie until the edges are light, and golden brown.

-7 – Once it’s totally cooled, you’re ready to remove it from the pan and decorate it!
+7 – Once it’s totally cooled, you can remove it from the pan and decorate it!

 I decorated my cookie cake with buttercream.
 You can make some vanilla buttercream frosting using my recipe or buy some premade from the store.

-To decorate this eggless cookie cake, I colored the buttercream with two colors, then I placed the buttercream in two separate piping bags and inserted both bags into a large (16-inch / 40-cm) disposable piping bag fitted with a decorative tip.
-Then topped it with a few more sprinkles and candies.
+To decorate this eggless cookie cake, I colored the buttercream with two colors, then I placed the buttercream in two separate piping bags and inserted both bags into a large (16-inch / 40-cm) disposable piping bag fitted with a decorative tip, and then topped it with a few more sprinkles and candies.

 Pro Tip: Make sure the two bags are aligned by squeezing and twisting the large bag.
-Then squeeze out a test pipe to ensure the colors are coming out evenly.
+Then squeeze out a test pipe to ensure the colors come out evenly.

 Measure the ingredients correctly.
 I highly recommend using a kitchen scale.

-I like to use a springform pan for easy unmold, but a regular cake pan can be used too.
+I like to use a springform pan for easy unmolding, but a regular cake pan can be used too.